 After collaborating with the team at TEKLYNX, The Real Good Life decided to go with LABELVIEW, a robust barcode label creation and integration software that checked all their boxes for an in-house label printing solution.
 With their newly implemented label printing software, The Real Good Life successfully eliminated their old labeling process of manually entering information on every product label, while simultaneously gaining efficiency with an easy-to-use barcode label design solution with little to no IT involvement.
 Now, The Real Good Life can focus on their goal of opening more locations and growing across North America.

 Interested to learn more?
-Click here to read the full case study.
+Read the full Real Good Life case study.

 Are you ready to start removing manual processes and eliminating errors throughout your system?